 McLaren M81 (1980)

-Eager to delete the Mustang II from the public’s collective memory, Ford asked McLaren to extract every ounce of performance from the third-generation Mustang unveiled in 1978.
+Eager to delete the Mustang II from the public’s collective memory, Ford asked McLaren (yes, that McLaren) to extract every ounce of performance from the third-generation Mustang unveiled in 1978.
 Presented in 1980, the M81 gained a full body kit that included a new-look front end and flared wheel arches, among other add-ons.
-Power came from a turbocharged, 173bhp evolution of the stock Mustang’s 130bhp, 2.3-litre four-cylinder engine.
+Power came from a turbocharged, 175 HP evolution of the stock Mustang’s 132 HP, 2.3-liter four-cylinder engine.
 Suspension tweaks were also part of the package.

 Mustang Mach III concept (1992)